bflaven/learning_python_for_all/README.md

 **What you will find in these directories....**

 - **000_jupyter_notebooks:** Some notebooks to allow children (from 7 years old) or teenagers, or even seniors, to learn about programming.
 These elements were collected in particular to keep trainees occupied during their discovery internships in a professional environment.
-The vocation is for it to be autonomous and for this to produce visible results.
+The vocation is for them to be autonomous and to produce visible results.
 It is therefore a very result-oriented initiation, favoring immediacy and practice, very little theoretical.
+Check 001_notebook_beginner_fr_learn_python.ipynb that is written with the help Mistral and ChatGPT.

-- **001_python_crash_course_eric_matthes:** Summary and extract from the book `Python Crash Course, A Hands-On, Project-Based Introduction to Programming` by by Eric Matthes**
+- **001_python_crash_course_eric_matthes:** Summary and extract from the book `Python Crash Course, A Hands-On, Project-Based Introduction to Programming` by by Eric Matthes

 - **002_python_for_teenagers_superhero_james_r_payne:** Summary and extract from the book `Python for Teenagers: Learn to Program like a Superhero!` by James R. Payne

-- **003_code_for_family_lesson:** My own modest stuff
+- **003_code_for_family_lesson:** My own modest stuff with some examples of Python Scripts.

-- **004_automate_boring_stuff_with_python_al_sweigart:** Summary and extract from the book `Automate the Boring Stuff with Python` by Al Sweigart
+- **004_automate_boring_stuff_with_python_al_sweigart:** Summary and extract from the book `Automate the Boring Stuff with Python` by Al Sweigart.
+Great book full of practical examples.

 - **005_python_by_example_150_challenges_nichola_lacey:** Summary and extract from the book `Python By Example: Learning To Program In 150 Challenges` by Nichola Lacey

 ## 1. LEARNING PYTHON WITH JUPYTER NOTEBOOK